shardulvs/ChatGPTNavigator/readme.md

-This extension is perfect for users who prefer keyboard navigation over mouse interactions, making your ChatGPT experience smoother and more efficient.
+This extension is perfect for users who prefer keyboard navigation over mouse interactions.